redis/docs/content/operate/rs/references/rest-api/requests/shards/actions/migrate.md

     POST /v1/shards/{int: uid}/actions/migrate

 Migrates the shard with the given `shard_uid` to the node specified by `target_node_uid`.
 If the shard is already on the target node, nothing happens.
 This request is asynchronous.

-Migrate shards in the following scenarios:

-- Before node removal.

-- To balance the database manually in case of latency issues or uneven load distribution across nodes.

-- To manage node resources, such as memory usage.

 #### Required permissions